ShahiShohanur/prizebond-auto-checker/readme.md

 ## Features

 - **Loading JSON files:** Select one or more JSON files containing your bond numbers from the file list. (data/yourJsonFile.json)
-- **Manual Input:** Enter your bond numbers manually, one per line, in the provided input box.
+- **Both Bangla and English formats are supported:** Enter your bond numbers manually, one per line, in the provided input box or in the JSON.

 - Automatically fetch and check the latest 10 prize bond draws.
 - Display matches with clickable links to the official draw PDFs.
 - Responsive and clean UI built with [Tailwind CSS](https://tailwindcss.com/).